THU-KEG/KEPLER/README.md

         --reset-optimizer --distributed-world-size ${DIST_SIZE} --ddp-backend no_c10d --distributed-port 23456 \
         --log-format simple --log-interval 1 \
         #--relation-desc  #Add this option to encode the relation descriptions as relation embeddings (KEPLER-Rel in the paper)
 ```

 **Note:** The above command assumes distributed training on 64x16GB V100 GPUs, 16 machines.
 If you have fewer GPUs or GPUs with less memory you may need to reduce `$MAX_SENTENCES` and increase `$UPDATE_FREQ` to compensate.
 Alternatively if you have more GPUs you can decrease `$UPDATE_FREQ` accordingly to increase training speed.

 **Note:** If you are interested in the detailed implementations.
 The main implementations are in [tasks/MLMetKE.py](fairseq/tasks/MLMetKE.py) and [criterions/MLMetKE.py](fairseq/criterions/MLMetKE.py).
-We encourage to master the fairseq toolkit before learning the KEPLER implementation details.
+We encourage to master the fairseq toolkit before learning KEPLER implementation details.

 ## Fine-tuning

-We release the pre-trained [checkpoint for KE tasks](https://cloud.tsinghua.edu.cn/f/749183d2541c43a08568/?dl=1) and [checkpoint for NLP tasks]().
+We release the pre-trained [checkpoint for KE tasks](https://cloud.tsinghua.edu.cn/f/749183d2541c43a08568/?dl=1) and [checkpoint for NLP tasks](https://cloud.tsinghua.edu.cn/f/e03f7a904526498c81a4/?dl=1).

-Fine-tuning details are to be finished.
+Fine-tuning details are coming soon.

 ## Citation